Photo by Innerbody Research

 Let’s take a closer look at each criterion to see how Sparks measures up.

 If efficacy were your only consideration, Ro Sparks would probably be a good fit.
-Research typically regards 50mg of sildenafil to be an average dose, with 25mg being used in older patients or patients with certain cardiovascular risk factors.2 For as-needed tadalafil, 10mg is considered an average dose, with 20mg considered a high dose.4
+Clinical guidelines typically regard 50mg of sildenafil as the standard starting dose for most patients, with 25mg being used in older patients or patients with certain cardiovascular risk factors.2 For as-needed tadalafil, 10mg is considered an average dose, with 20mg considered a high dose.4

 Ro Sparks combines a 50mg sildenafil dose with a 22mg tadalafil dose.
 The sildenafil dose is certainly right in line with the average, but 22mg of tadalafil is especially high.
 Research has indicated linear pharmacokinetics for tadalafil doses between 2.5mg and 20mg (higher doses resulting in improved outcomes).5 Studies on doses above 20mg are scarce, but there’s no reason to believe the linear pattern wouldn’t continue here, making 22mg a hair more effective than 20mg.

 Increases in efficacy are a result of more than just individual ingredient doses, as well.
 The act of combining PDE5 inhibitors like sildenafil and tadalafil appears to work better than taking one of these medications in isolation.
-A systematic review of combination therapies versus monotherapies concluded that combination therapies were superior.6
+A systematic review of combination therapies versus monotherapies concluded that combination therapies were superior, with a caveat detailed here by Dr. Ilija Kelepurovski, urologist and member of our Medical Review Board:6

 Here’s a quick look at the drugs and doses available in similar combination treatments from Ro and its closest competitor, Hims: